vietlq/vietlq.github.io/content/post/listing-all-header-files-your-cpp-depends-on.md

 +++
 css = []
-scripts = []
 date = "2013-06-17T18:04:22+01:00"
-draft = false
-highlight = true
-tags = ["c++", "development", "tips", "tools", "tutorial"] categories = [] description = "Listing all header files your cpp depends on" title = "Listing all header files your cpp depends on" thumbnail = ""
+description = "Listing all header files your cpp depends on" scripts = [] draft = false highlight = true tags = ["c++", "development", "tips", "tools", "tutorial"] categories = [] title = "Listing all header files your cpp depends on" thumbnail = ""

 +++

 I needed to extract certain Boost headers from its huge code base for memory mapped file & shared memory containers.
-The first idea came to my mind was a simple grep command for ‘#include’ statements and then parse the paths.
+The first idea came to my mind was a simple grep command for `#include` statements and then parse the paths.
 This is simple but not so useful for the cases when headers are conditionally included.
 For example:

 ```c++
 #ifndef NO_STL